What’s the cost of graffiti?

 Laws against graffiti vandalism

 In addition, offenders can suffer harm from their own graffiti actions.
-Graffiti is classified as criminal damage, which means offenders who have been found guilty by the courts will have a permanent police record, which can keep them from being accepted for jobs and prevent them from being allowed to leave the country.
+Graffiti vandalism is a crime, which means offenders who have been found guilty by the courts will have a permanent police record, which can keep them from being accepted for jobs and prevent them from being allowed to leave the country and/or enter some overseas countries.

-Current laws state that a fine of $36,000 and a three year prison sentence can be handed down for criminal damage to any property.
+The Graffiti Vandalism Act 2016 states that a fine of $24,000 and a two year prison sentence can be handed down for damaging property by graffiti.
 It is an offence to be in possession of a graffiti tool with the purpose of committing a graffiti act, and those found guilty face a $6,000 fine.